praveenRI007/Identification-of-Glaucoma-using-AlexNet-architecture/README.md

 The aim of this project is to diagnose people affected by glaucoma prematurely and help people combat glaucoma in countries like UK , Nigeria,India where risk of getting permanent blindness is high due to glaucoma  unless it is found prematurely before it exacerbates .
 This project intends to save people like in a case of UK where a woman lost her eye sight due to Glaucoma due to delayed diagnosis and delayed appointments to meet the specialist.It aims to bring a immediate  identification  of  glaucoma using patient’s OCT fundus image  with  reliable accuracy .

+ if you have an queries please do contact with this mail id below : contact:emplfizhpraveen@gmail.com

+ thank you for your time in exploring regarding deep learning project, i prompt you to quench your thirst for knowledge in your tireless quest and wish you a persistent and joyful learning